HarryR/logicista/_posts/2017-01-20-phpmelody-multiple-vulnerabilities.markdown

 At this point we could have directed [sqlmap](http://sqlmap.org/) at it and let it do its thing, but while the default out-of-the-box install of PHP Melody does allow anonymous comments there is a CAPTCHA, not to mention the last thing we want to do is spam a video with thousands of comments containing SQL injection tests.

-Another tool which could have helped detect this vulnerability and reduced the amount of analysis time it took to discoverer is [Phuzz](https://github.com/HarryR/phuzz), an automatic taint-style tracing fuzzer for PHP which highlights where user input is passed to sensitive functions or system calls, however it's still in the early stages of development and doesn't yet allow you to analyse traces from normal web browsing.
+Another tool which could have helped detect this vulnerability and reduced the amount of analysis time it took to discoverer is [Phuzz](https://github.com/HarryR/phuzz), an automatic taint-style tracing fuzzer for PHP which highlights where user input is passed to sensitive functions or system calls, however it's still in the early stages of development and doesn't yet allow you to analyze traces from normal web browsing.

 ## Leveraging the Initial Vulnerability